Forums » Using AMC (english) »

 I think I have other questions, but will wait for the responses for these questions before I proceed.

-RE: Some questions about AMC and a modification I would like to make - Added by Alexis Bienvenüe over 8 years ago
+RE: Some questions about AMC and a modification I would like to make - Added by Alexis Bienvenüe about 9 years ago

 - You can omit barcodes and alignment marks on pages where there is nothing for AMC to read (no boxes for students, no boxes from codes, no student name zone).
 When you feed AMC (automatic data capture) with pages without barcodes and alignment marks, the page is not recognized by AMC, and AMC will tell you about it (these scans won't be considered by AMC).
 There will be no problem with the marks.
 These scans won't be included in the annotated papers, however.